amphp/thread/README.md

 Executing code inside an event loop allows us to use non-blocking libraries to perform many IO operations at the same time.
 Instead of waiting for each individual operation to complete the event loop assumes program flow and informs us when our tasks finish or actionable events occur.
-This paradigm allows our program to execute code when it would otherwise be idling to wait for slow IO operations to return.
+This paradigm allows programs to execute other instructions when they would otherwise waste cycle waiting for slow IO operations to complete.
 The non-blocking approach is particularly useful for scalable network applications and servers where the naive thread-per-connection approach is untenable.

-Unfortunately, robust applications generally require synchronous functionality and/or filesystem operations that can't utilize non-blocking descriptors.
+Unfortunately, robust applications generally require synchronous functionality and/or filesystem operations that can't behave in a non-blocking manner.
 Amp was created to provide non-blocking applications access to the full range of synchronous PHP functionality without blocking the main event loop.